Erin E. Templeton

 PhD, University of California, Los Angeles

-Dr. Templeton earned her BA and MA from the Pennsylvania State University, University Park, and she earned her PhD in American Literature and twentieth-century British and Irish literature at the University of California, Los Angeles.
-While at UCLA, she served as the English Coordinator for the Center for Community Learning; she was elected to the University Collegium of Teaching Fellows, and she was awarded the English Department award for pedagogical excellence.
+She earned her BA and MA from the Pennsylvania State University, University Park, and she earned her PhD in American Literature and twentieth-century British and Irish literature at the University of California, Los Angeles.
 She enjoys teaching American literature as well as twentieth-century literature in its many forms and varieties.
-Some of the classes that she has offered include: twentieth-century British and Anglophone fiction, Popular American literature, twentieth-century poetry, American Literature from 1865-Present, F. Scott & Zelda Fitzgerald, the 20th-century American novel, Contemporary American fiction, 20th century Women’s fiction, and a First Year Seminar titled: “Things That Go Bump in the NIght.”
-She has also traveled with students to Ireland, Costa Rica, and England.
+Some of the classes that she has offered include seminars on twentieth-century poetry, F. Scott & Zelda Fitzgerald, the 20th-century American novel, Contemporary American fiction, 20th century Women’s fiction, and the English department senior seminar in literary studies.
+She has also traveled with students to Costa Rica, Cuba, England, France, and Ireland.

 In her spare time, Dr. Templeton is a crime fiction junkie who enjoys running, walking her dog, and cheering for the Pittsburgh Steelers.
-She is a regular contributor to The Chronicle of Higher Education blog, ProfHacker.
-She is also crime fiction junkie, and you can follow her on Twitter as @eetempleton.